To Love A Monster

 pleading: run while you still can.

-But something merciless lives inside me—
+But something merciless lives within me—

 a wild, persistent hope